SAP/ui5-tooling/rfcs/0013-configuration.md

 ### Changing Configuration

 To initialize and change configuration, @ui5/cli shall implement dedicated functionality to create and update the described `.ui5rc` files.
-It seems likely that no interaction with the `Configuration` module in @ui5/project will be necessary.
+It would need to interact with the `Configuration` module in @ui5/project as it would be the interface to modify the `.ui5rc` files.

-The implementation might be similar to that for updating ui5.yaml files.

-**TODO:** Decide on CLI commands and arguments.
-Ideally similar to the syntax of `git config` and `npm config`.
+CLI commands and arguments ideally should be similar to the syntax of `git config` and `npm config`.
+The following commands would be helpful for maintaining the configuration:

+- `ui5 config list`: Lists the configurations, stored in `.ui5rc`
+- `ui5 config get <key>`: Retrieves a record from `.ui5rc`
+- `ui5 config set <key> <value>`: Sets a record to the `.ui5rc`

 ## How we teach this